Needle Like Threads Of Spongy Bone

 The holes in bones are called lacunae.
 They are small, round cavities that are found in the cortical bone and the trabecular bone.
 The cortical bone is the outer layer of the bone, and the trabecular bone is the inner layer.
 Lacunae are found in both types of bone, but they are more prevalent in the trabecular bone.

-See also Industrial Craft 2 Replicator
+See also Solar System Paper Craft

 Lacunae are created by the osteocytes, which are the cells that make up bone.
 Osteocytes occupy the lacunae, and they are connected to each other by the cell processes.
 This connection allows the osteocytes to communicate with each other and exchange nutrients and minerals.